 Lincoln Waterfowl Production Area

-In 2009, the Blue Earth County Chapter of Minnesota Pheasants Inc., was approached by the U.S Fish & Wildlife Service and the Minnesota Valley National Wildlife Refuge Trust regarding a partnership on an exciting new project located in Lincoln Township.
-The new project, a 520 acre Minnesota Valley Trust acquisition southwest of Lake Crystal, would be restored and converted into a Waterfowl Production Area under the management of the US Fish & Wildlife Service.
-Our chapter committed $100,000 toward a Minnesota Valley Trust Mitigation Grant for restoration work on the new Lincoln WPA as well as other WPA’s in Blue Earth County.
+In 2009, the Blue Earth County Chapter of Minnesota Pheasants Inc., was approached by the Minnesota Valley National Wildlife Refuge Trust, Inc. regarding a partnership on an exciting new project located in Lincoln Township.
+The new project, a 520 acre Minnesota Valley NWR Trust, Inc. acquisition southwest of Lake Crystal, would be restored and converted into a Waterfowl Production Area under the management of the US Fish & Wildlife Service.
+Our chapter committed $100,000 toward a grant for restoration work on the new Lincoln WPA as well as other WPA’s in Blue Earth County.

 The Lincoln Waterfowl Production area is located approximately 3 miles south of MN State Highway 60 on Highway 32, west of Lake Crystal.
 GPS coordinates: 44.030408,-94.284596

-By leveraging Minnesota Pheasants, Inc. cash donation, the Minnesota Valley Trust and the US Fish & Wildlife Service applied for and received two Conservation Partners Legacy Grants that would provide habitat restoration on Lincoln WPA and seven other U.S. Fish & Wildlife Service Waterfowl Production Area in Blue Earth County.
+By leveraging Minnesota Pheasants, Inc. cash donation as well as other partners assitance, the Minnesota Valley NWR Trust, Inc. applied for and received two Conservation Partners Legacy Grants that would provide habitat restoration on Lincoln WPA and seven other U.S. Fish & Wildlife Service Waterfowl Production Area in Blue Earth County.
 The area impacted by these grants are: Lincoln WPA, Watonwan WPA, Roberts WPA, Minnesota Pheasants WPA, Cobb River WPA, Howard Farm WPA, Evans Slough WPA and Shelby WPA.
 The total project value of approximately $1,000,000 covers hundreds of acres.

 Follow these links to find additional information regarding some of these WPA’s and the new Lincoln Waterfowl Production Area.